Top Producing Metrowest Massachusetts Realtor

 There are some outstanding Realtors and some that could be best described as Realtor clowns!

-Working as a Massachusetts Realtor for the past twenty seven years, I have learned that people make decisions on who they hire to sell their home for a multitude of reasons.
+Working as a Massachusetts Realtor for the past twenty-nine years, I have learned that people make decisions on who they hire to sell their home for a multitude of reasons.
 Some choose an agent based on a connection or the personality of that particular agent.
 Seems simple enough as most people like to work with others they feel may be easy to get along with.

 The real estate agent that lands an overpriced listing this way will spend the next few months badgering the seller for prices reductions.
 If the seller has to move it is a foregone conclusion the agent will be around long enough for the home finally to be priced correctly and end up with a sale.
-Believe it or not there are times when the real estate agent doesn’t even care that they have overpriced the home because they are using the property as an opportunity to advertise and get buyer calls in which they will spin to other properties.
+Believe it or not, there are times when the real estate agent doesn’t even care that they have overpriced the home because they are using the property as an opportunity to advertise and get buyer calls in which they will spin to other properties.

 Choosing Based on Commission